 Tie bet: house edge 14.36%, RTP 85.64%

-The 0.05 deducted from the banker bet payout is known as the "commission".
-This is because the banker hand has slightly better odds of winning than the player hand.
+Instead of paying a flat 1:1 on both banker and player hands, casinos deducts 5% of all banker hand winnings.
+This is known as the "commission".
+Casinos us commission because the banker hand has slightly better odds of winning than the player hand.

 The banker bet commission and the underdog setting of the player form the house edge in baccarat.

 In the light of math, betting on banker is a smart move in baccarat.

 Usually available in some form

 Poker is a card game that combines strategy, skill, psychology and a bit of luck.
 It's traditionally played against several opponents.
 In a casino version, you usually play against the dealer.

 There are many different variants of poker available in casinos, but most of the versions have some shared characteristics: